DenizenScript/Denizen-Beginners-Guide/source/guides/background/denizen-capability.md

 - Or whatever other crazy thing you might imagine.
 Here's a chest GUI of a keypad to type on:

 ![](images/bankkeypad.gif)

+- Not enough for you yet?
+Need something even more wild and out-there?
+Weeeelll... here's someone [using a Denizen script to order pizza from within minecraft.](https://www.youtube.com/watch?v=5ml8EKTswu8)

 ### What Can A Normal User Do With Denizen?